wywincl/robotframework-live-logs/readme.md

 Steps to Use:

- - Step 1: Download this repo
+ - Step 1: Download or clone this repo

- - Step 2: Copy `LiveLogs.py` to your project
+ - Step 2: Copy `LiveLogsListener.py` to your project

  - Step 3: Execute test case/suites using LogListener
-   > - `robot --listener LiveLogs.py Tests`
+   > - `robot --listener LiveLogsListener.py Tests`

  - Step 4: A new browser will be opened with logs
    > Note: Page refresh's for every 5 seconds.
    > - Users can modify reload time from .py file